ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> heat_flux_x = heat_flux.x
     >>> heat_flux_x.get_data_at_field()

 You can query other components accordingly.
-For more informations, see :ref:`ref_api_result_data`.
+For more information, see :ref:`ref_api_result_data`.